$ \mu-\tau $ Reflection Symmetry and Its Explicit Breaking for Leptogenesis in a Minimal Seesaw Model: General Framework

+Notice here that in principle one can start with these particular textures of $ \widehat{M}_R, \widehat{M}_D$ without concerning about their theoretical origin.
+Moroever, one can construct the low energy neutrino mass matrix $ M_{\nu} $ under the type-I seesaw mechanism with these textures of $ \widehat{M}_R, \widehat{M}_D$ that satisfies $ \mu - \tau $ reflection symmetry as

-This texture of $ M_{\nu} $ respects the $ \mu - \tau $ reflection symmetry as it has the same form as described by eq.~(\ref{eq:low_mnu}).
-Also the noteworthy output of this texture is that it predicts maximal atmospheric mixing angle along with maximal value of leptonic CP violating phase which are in good agreement with the latest oscillation results \cite{Capozzi:2016rtj,Esteban:2016qun,deSalas:2017kay}.
-Note here the importance of off-diagonal term of eq.(\ref{eq:mr}) as $ r_2 \rightarrow 0 $, $ M_{\nu} $ becomes a real symmetric matrix which obeys $ \mu - \tau $ permutation symmetry \cite{Fukuyama:1997ky} and leads to a vanishing mixing angle $ \theta_{13} $ which is ruled out by current data.
+The noteworthy output of this texture is that it predicts maximal atmospheric mixing angle along with maximal value of leptonic CP violating phase which are in good agreement with the latest oscillation results \cite{Capozzi:2016rtj,Esteban:2016qun,deSalas:2017kay}.
+Notic here the importance of off-diagonal term of eq.(\ref{eq:mr}) as $ r_2 \rightarrow 0 $, $ M_{\nu} $ becomes a real symmetric matrix which obeys $ \mu - \tau $ permutation symmetry \cite{Fukuyama:1997ky} and leads to a vanishing mixing angle $ \theta_{13} $ which is ruled out by current data.
 One can also write eq.(\ref{eq:tex_1}) as

 where $ A, D $ are real and

 with $ r^{\prime}_{1,2} = r_{1,2}/(r_1^2-r_2^2) $ \footnote{The analogous form of $ M_{\nu} $ as given by eq.(\ref{eq:tex_1}) can also be constructed by considering other scenarios (SII, SIII, SIV) of $ M_D $ which we will discuss in Appendix~\ref{sec:appendix}.}.
 At low energy, one can make one to one correspondence among the matrix elements of eq.(\ref{eq:MnuAfterSeesaw}) and eq.(\ref{eq:low_mnu}).
 Further, we find that the matrix elements of $ M_{\nu} $ are not fully independent and they are correlated as